py-baudin/epgpy/docs/basics.md

 and the signal is simulated by applying the operators sequentially, starting from an initial state matrix.

 Beyond these three operators, in `egppy` you will also find:
-- advanced operators, such as the diffusion operator `D`, for simulating the effect of diffusion, the echange operator `X`, for simulating the echange phenomena between compartments (e.g. in magnetization transfer), and others;
+- advanced operators, such as the diffusion operator `D`, for simulating the effect of diffusion, the exchange operator `X`, for simulating the exchange phenomena between compartments (e.g. in magnetization transfer), and others;
 - utility operators, such as the `ADC` operator, which has no effect on the state matrix and is only needed to tell the program to store the magnetization.

 A complete list of the operators provided in `epgpy` is available [here](operators.md).